Segura’s single in 11th lifts Phillies over Diamondbacks 7-6

 Diamondbacks: Marte was not in the starting lineup a day after leaving in the sixth inning due to right hip discomfort.
 Marte struck out pinch-hitting in the eighth inning and remained in the game to play second base.
 Lovullo said prior to the contest that Marte likely would return to the lineup on Saturday. … RHP Merrill Kelly (COVID-19 IL) threw a 23-pitch bullpen session on Friday without incident.
 Lovullo said the Diamondbacks will “continue to press him,” but there is no timetable for his return.
 Kelly last pitched Aug.
 11. … OF Kole Calhoun, out since Aug.
 11 with a strained right hamstring, is progressing in his rehab.
 The next step is to combine hitting and running, Lovullo said.

 Phillies: Philadelphia recalled C Rafael Marchan, OF Jorge Bonifacio and RHP Enyel De Los Santos from Triple-A Lehigh Valley to take the place of the three players on the COVID-19 IL.
 Bonifacio struck out pinch-hitting to end the eighth.
+The three Phillies who tested positive will sit out 10 days. … Girardi said right-handed reliever Archie Bradley and lefty José Alvardo were not available.

 UP NEXT